State and Local Policy Database

 Low-Income Programs

-Xcel Energy offers a portfolio of programs for low-income customers, including the Home Energy Savings Program (HESP), Low Income Home Energy Savings Program (LIHES), and Multi-Family Energy Savings Program (MESP).
+Xcel Energy offers a portfolio of programs for low-income customers, including the Home Energy Savings Program (HESP), Low Income Home Energy Savings Program (LIHES), Multi-Family Energy Savings Program (MESP), and Affordable Efficient New Home Construction program.
 HESP offers free home energy education and improvement services to income-qualifying customers.
 HESP starts with a home assessment and installation of LED lighting.
 Additional measures offered are refrigerator, freezer, room air conditioner replacement and recycling.
-For natural gas customers the program offers replacement of furnace, boiler or water heater.
+For natural gas customers, the program offers replacement of furnace, boiler or water heater.
 HESP will also provide weatherization services for homes heated with natural gas or electricity from Xcel Energy, and the program coordinates with the Weatherization Assistance Program (WAP).
 The LIHES Program offers installation services to electric and gas customers who seek to improve their homes’ comfort and lower their utility bills.
 During a home visit, the program identifies energy savings opportunities, educates customers about energy-saving measures, and then installs the customers’ measures of choice, such as light bulbs, water efficiency measures, and door and attic hatch weatherstripping.

 MESP offers free education and electric saving measures to income-qualifying multi-family buildings.
 Services are provided in the resident’s units and include installation of LED bulbs, replacement and recycling of refrigerators, freezers, and room air conditioners.
 Outside of the low-income portfolio, the Multi-Family Building Efficiency Program will provide double incentive for income-qualified buildings.

 Income eligible participants may leverage funding through the Weatherization Assistant Program or other external sources—such as City funded and administered grant programs—while participating in utility-managed programs.
 Beyond funding for efficiency projects, some communities support the program outreach through their staff, community members and city specific communications resources.
-Health and safety measures were not eligible for conservation improvement program (CIP) funding in 2019 or 2020.
-However, funding for health and safety measures was recently approved to be funded through the Home Energy Savings Program (HESP) starting in 2021.
+In December 2020, funding for health and safety measures was approved to be funded through HESP.

 CenterPoint Energy offers a variety of low-income programs, including a Low-income Weatherization program, Low-Income Rental Efficiency program, Low-Income Free Heating System Tune-Up program, Non-Profit Affordable Housing Rebate program, and Low-Income Multifamily Housing Rebate program.
 These programs provide a variety of measures, such as insulation, furnaces, boilers, water heaters, water efficiency measures, thermostats, and health and safety measures.
 The Nonprofit Affordable Housing program provides rebates for insulation, furnaces, boilers, water heaters, and energy recovery ventilation.

 The Multifamily program provides a 25% bonus to building owners on any equipment eligible for a commercial rebate in an affordable housing building.
 The utility works with WAP service providers to leverage funds from the Department of Energy for the implementation of no-cost weatherization measures in low-income residences.
-CenterPoint Energy targets the elderly, disabled, and households with children for participation in its low-income programs.
-In 2017, the Clean Energy Partnership conducted a Community Engagement Pilot project to identify barriers and benefits related to energy efficiency activities in lower income communities and communities of color.
-The Neighborhood Hub and Minneapolis Renter's Coalition were selected to conduct field investigations to determine the best way to educate and engage community members and stakeholder groups in utility energy efficiency programs.
+CenterPoint Energy targets the elderly, disabled, and households with children for participation in its low-income programs

 CenterPoint Energy programs leverage Weatherization Assistance Program, Low Income Home Energy Assistance Program, and non-profit funding.
 CenterPoint Energy funds can be used to cover required health and safety measures when weatherization is warranted such as a system combustion safety, radon and asbestos mitigation, and knob and tube wiring and ventilation.